codingWhale13/MoCoadaptation/README.md

 Read Luck's reposity for the instrutions on installation.
 In this repository, there's a requirement.txt that has the needed modules.

+## Branches
+'main' is the priori scalarized returns and 'interactive' is vectorized Q-function with priori scalarized returns.

 ## Videos